zongjiHuang/girlcrawler/README.md

 2. Open Terminal (in Mac & Linux) or Command Prompt (in Windows), execute `git clone` to clone the project into your default folder.
 3. Execute `cd girlcrawler` to the project folder.
 4. Execute `npm install` to install dependencies.
 5. Execute `node main.js` to run the crawler.
+The result should be in `jandangirls` folder.
+You can use `node girlcrawler` in your default folder later.

 ### To-do List